 The phrase inequality in effects is one way of referring to problems that some people live with and others do not.
-Our stakeholders provided us with many examples of inequalities in this sense that they wanted to reduce, including health and nutritional inequalities like malaria incidence and blindness from Vitamin A deficiency, environmental inequalities like living in proximity to industrial pollution or without provision for sewers; information inequalities like lack of access to the Internet; and the general pattern of deprivation called poverty.
-We explore some examples in Section Three.
+ResIST stakeholders provided the project with many examples of inequalities in this sense that they wanted to reduce, including health and nutritional inequalities like malaria incidence and blindness from Vitamin A deficiency, environmental inequalities like living in proximity to industrial pollution or without provision for sewers; information inequalities like lack of access to the Internet; and the general pattern of deprivation called poverty.
+We explore some examples in Section III.

-In science and technology (S&T) policy, a standard approach to challenges like these is to try to solve the problem technologically.
-The attempt to develop a malaria vaccine, reviewed by stakeholders in Maputo and explored in Work Package Three, is an example.
+In STI policy, a standard approach to challenges like these is to try to solve the problem technologically.
+The attempt to develop a malaria vaccine is an example.
 But the technological approach addresses only one of the forms of inequality (effects narrowly conceived), and leaves inequalities in capacity, accountability, and participation in place.
 Technological solutions are less likely to be sustainable under these circumstances, and the solutions miss the opportunity for broader structural benefits.
-Work Package Four is taking a broader view of the ways new technologies are embedded in different national contexts and thus explicating relationships between a variety of policies and the broad-based distributional effects of new technologies.
+To tackle the problem, analysts need to take a broader view of the ways new technologies are embedded in different national contexts and thus explicate relationships between a variety of policies and the broad-based distributional effects of new technologies.

 At the same time, S&T policy typically relegates the problem of unequal distribution of costs of such projects to other policy areas, such as regulatory policy.
-But the outcomes of those processes rest in turn on the capacities of the actors involved and how accountabilty is organized - again reflecting conditions in other phases in the cycle of change.
-In addition to exploring the benefits of vaccines, Work Package Three explores specific examples of costs in textile life cycles and electronic waste.
+But the outcomes of those processes rest in turn on the capacities of the actors involved and on how accountability is organized - again reflecting conditions in other phases in the cycle of change.